OfficeDev/Microsoft-Teams-Shifts-WFM-Connectors/Kronos-Shifts-Connector/README.md

 ![Setting the time zone for the schedule of the team](images/figure21.png)

-It is important to note that the time zone should be the same as the time zone of your Kronos WFC instance.
-This way when entities (i.e. Open Shifts, Time Off, Shifts) are synced, the start and end times are showing the same in both systems.
+It is important to note that the time zone should be the same as the time zone of the organisation location in Kronos WFC that you intend to map the team to.
+This way when entities (i.e. Open Shifts, Time Off, Shifts) are synced, the start and end times are showing the same time in both systems.

 * After selecting the time zone and the closest city, proceed to click on the confirm button.
 You would be taken to a screen that looks like the screen grab that is annotated with the text: *Viewing all schedules*.